 Upskilling@Work is a funded operation supported by the European Social Fund through the Welsh Government which will continue until July 31st, 2023.
 It is part of a pan-Wales operation designed to enhance skills and increase productivity in the workplace, providing opportunities for employers to gain accredited qualifications for their workforces.

-CAVC is a joint beneficiary of the East Wales Upskilling@Work operation and collaborates in partnership with colleges across the region to provide up to 70% funding (up to 100% funding for eligible companies before 31st March 2022) across a wide a range of subjects including:
+CAVC is a joint beneficiary of the East Wales Upskilling@Work operation and collaborates in partnership with colleges across the region to provide up to 100% funding for eligible companies across a wide a range of subjects including: